kumahq/kuma-website/docs/docs/0.1.0/README.md

 Usually, at this point, developers take one of the following actions to remedy the situation:

-* **Write more code**: developers build a *smart* client that every service will have to utilize in the form of a library.
+* **Write more code**: The developers build a *smart* client that every service will have to utilize in the form of a library.
 Usually, this approach introduces a few problems:
   - it creates more technical debt
   - it is tpyically language-specific; therefore, it prevents innovation
   - multiple implementations of the library exist, which creates fragmentation in the long run.